Distributive-Network/PythonMonkey/README.md

 PythonMonkey is a Mozilla [SpiderMonkey](https://firefox-source-docs.mozilla.org/js/index.html) JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.

-This product is in an early stage, approximately 80% to MVP as of May 2023.
+This product is in an early stage, approximately 80% to MVP as of July 2023.
 It is under active development by Distributive Corp., https://distributive.network/.
 External contributions and feedback are welcome and encouraged.

 The goal is to make writing code in either JS or Python a developer preference, with libraries commonly used in either language